inf581-pvz-anonymous/pvz_rl/README.md

 ### Visualize a play
-Similarly you can modify game_render.py to use your own agent, doing the exact same modifications as above and run
+With the following, you can visualize a game of an agent.
 ```
 python game_render.py
 ```
+By default, this will show the behavior of the DDQN agent.
+You can modify agent_type in game_render.py to use some other saved agents or even your own agent (doing the exact same modifications as above)

 To visualize a game with higher FPS (more fluid motions), change the FPS variable in pvz/pvz/config.py.
 This may have a slight impact on the behavior of some agents.